thunder-engine/thunder-doc/reference/vector2.rst

 Description
 -----------

-The Vector2 class represents a vector or vertex in 2D space.

 Vectors are one of the main building blocks of 2D representation and drawing.
 They consist of three coordinates, traditionally called x and y.

 The Vector2 class can also be used to represent vertices in 2D space.
 We therefore do not need to provide a separate vertex class.